Crutiu45/React-Weather-WebApp/README.md

 Happy coding!
 If you have any questions, feel free to reach out or leave a comment on the [YouTube tutorial](https://www.youtube.com/watch?v=123456).

 ## Improvements from the original template
-----> STILL IN PROGRESS

 1. The Search bar: The search bar now contains a 'Recent Searches' bar that displays all the user's recent searches; it has a 'clear all' bar to remove all recent searches as well as an icon to remove individual searches

-2. Background Changes Based on Weather: Change the background image/color depending on the weather (sunny, rainy, snowy).

-3. Added a new Astronomy widget that displays the sunrise, sunset, moonrise, and moonset for each day in the 21-day forecast.
+2. Added a new Astronomy widget that displays the sunrise, sunset, moonrise, and moonset for each day in the 21-day forecast.